TRADING CRITIQUE LOGO

 Overnight fees are a significant expense for CFD traders.
 Also known as CFD overnight funding fees, swap charges, or rollover fees, these fees apply when a CFD position is left open after the broker’s daily cut-off time.
 Because CFDs use leverage, traders are effectively borrowing money from the broker to keep trades open.

 The overnight fee is the cost of this borrowing, and over time, it can significantly affect profits, especially on long-term trades.
-In this guide, learn what overnight fees are and how they work in CFD trading in the world.
+In this guide, learn what overnight fees are and how they work in CFD trading.
 See how keeping a trade open overnight adds extra costs, and how they affect your profits, with simple examples.

 Different brokers apply different overnight funding rates, so choosing the right platform matters.
 For example, you can see how funding charges work in practice in our detailed Capital.com broker review.